MindscapeHQ/raygun4java/README.md

 You can call client.SetUser(string), where the string parameter is the username or email address of the current user of the calling application.
 This will be attached to the message and visible in the dashboard.
 This method is optional, if you do not call this user tracking will not be enabled.
 If you use this, and the user changes (log in/out), be sure to call it again passing in the new user.

+### Version tracking

+Raygun4Java reads the version of your application from your manifest.mf file in the calling package.
+It first attempts to read this from Specification-Version, then Implementation-Version if the first doesn't exist.

+In 1.2.6, a SetVersion(string) method was added to manually specify this version (for instance during testing).
+It is expected to be in the format X.X.X.X, where X is a positive integer.

 ## Troubleshooting

 - When Maven runs the tests locally, Surefire might complain of unsupported major.minor version 51.0 - ensure you have JDK 7 set as your JAVA_HOME, or set the plugin goal for maven-surefire-plugin to be `<configuration><jvm>${env.your_jre_7_home}/bin/java.exe</jvm></configuration>` in the parent pom.

 Changelog
 ---------

+Version 1.2.6: Version now automatically reads Specification-Version then Implementation-Version in manifest, and provided method for manually specifying version

 Version 1.2.5: Fix a bug where the package used to populate the environment data was not available in certain runtime environments (OSGi, some JVMs)